DevExpress/testcafe/docs/articles/documentation/reference/test-api/fixture/clientscripts.md

     });
 ```

-> Relative paths are resolved against the test file location.
+> Relative paths resolve against the test file location.

 You can use the [page](../../../guides/advanced-guides/inject-client-scripts.md#provide-scripts-for-specific-pages) option to specify pages into which scripts should be injected.
-Otherwise, TestCafe injects scripts into all pages visited during the test.
+If this option is missing, TestCafe injects scripts into all pages visited during the test.